All planning checklists

 Is it hard to get around Somerset without a car for a hen party?

-Yes, it's highly recommended to arrange group car hire or a private minibus.
-Public transport is very limited and often doesn't reach the charming rural properties or activity locations in areas like Exmoor or the Mendips.
-Pre-booking is essential.
+Yes - arrange group car hire or a pre-booked minibus.
+Public transport rarely reaches rural houses and activity spots in Exmoor or the Mendips.

 Can we still get a 'festival vibe' without going to Glastonbury Festival?

-Absolutely!
-Many glamping sites in Somerset, such as The Orchard at Knowle Farm, offer luxury tipis and bell tents with hot tubs, creating a fantastic festival atmosphere, especially if you add your own decorations and music.
-Just ensure you book well outside of the actual Glastonbury Festival week.
+Glamping sites like The Orchard at Knowle Farm offer tipis and bell tents with hot tubs for a festival feel.
+Just avoid booking during actual Glastonbury Festival week.

 What are the best unique activities specific to Somerset?